cfazio93/nashville_schools_vs_resources/README.md

 - How can we improve school performance in areas that are 'rich' in resources?

 ## Dashboard
 I used PowerBI to make interactive dashboards and visuals.
-Check it out [here!]<iframe title="cassidy_capstone" width="600" height="373.5" src="https://app.powerbi.com/view?r=eyJrIjoiMDFiOTI2YjQtZTJhMS00ODkzLTg4MGUtMjI2NjMwODk4YjNlIiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9&embedImagePlaceholder=true&pageName=cdb450f8502cb5362a49" frameborder="0" allowFullScreen="true"></iframe>
+Check it out [here!
+(OPEN IN NEW TAB)](https://app.powerbi.com/view?r=eyJrIjoiMDFiOTI2YjQtZTJhMS00ODkzLTg4MGUtMjI2NjMwODk4YjNlIiwidCI6IjEwMWRhNTg3LTE4NDMtNGY1Mi04YjhhLTE3YjA2OWM2NmQzMyIsImMiOjJ9&embedImagePlaceholder=true&pageName=cdb450f8502cb5362a49)

 Pages include: